cverbah/Jupyter-Notebooks/Sentiment Analysis/README.md

 # About
-To perform a sentiment analysis on a dataset containing tweets related to the airline industry.
+To perform a sentiment analysis on a dataset containing tweets related to a US industry.
 Some supervised machine learning algorithm are applied and evaluated.

 ##
 por hacer....